DataDog/hiring-engineers/answers.md

 ![alt text](https://github.com/cconerby/hiring-engineers/blob/master/3_4_Custom_Agent_My_Metric_45_Seconds.JPG

 5. Bonus Question:
-  You can change the check collection interval with the agent manager within Windows.(GUI)
+  You can change the check collection interval with the agent manager within Windows.(GUI).
+Also potentially with API but I have yet to locate the example code for this on the Datadog API site.